 I can promise you that this list of what to see in Kings Canyon National Park is very fulfilling and it will almost seem like you spent several days here, when in fact it was only one.

-1) Check out the Sequoia tree areas in Kings Canyon NP (5 areas):
+1) Check out the Sequoia tree areas in Kings Canyon National Park (5 areas):

 When you enter the park from road 180 (where I recommend you start), you’ll immediately see several Sequoia trees so whether or not you’re planning on seeing Sequoia National Park, the good news is that you’ll still be able to see them here and in fact, there are at least 5 areas within Kings Canyon NP which house a ton of Sequoia trees.